JoseAdrianRodriguezGonzalez/CryptographyAlgorithms/RSA/README.md

     return modExp(y, d, n)  // y^d mod n
 ```

-To generate a random prime number, is necessary the usage of Miller-Rabin and Erathosthens cribe
+To generate a random prime number, is necessary the usage of Miller-Rabin and Eratosthenes cribe